HackerN64/F3DEX3/README.md

 small changes in the OoT codebase are needed from there.
 However, more changes are recommended to increase performance and enable new features.

+### Select Microcode Options

+There are only two build-time options for F3DEX3.
+- Enable `CFG_G_BRANCH_W` if the microcode is replacing F3DZEX, otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version.
+Enabling this option makes `SPBranchLessZ*` use the vertex's W coordinate, otherwise it uses the screen Z coordinate.
+New display lists should use the cull flags system instead of `SPBranchLessZ*`, so this only matters for vanilla display lists used in your romhack.
+- Enable `CFG_ALWAYS_LIGHTING_POSITIONAL` if you have made minor changes to your engine's lighting system (see below); disable it if you are just starting the process of porting a new game to F3DEX3.

 ### Required Changes

-- A few small modifications to `ucode_disas.c` and `lookathil.c` in OoT are needed to not use removed things from the GBI (see GBI Changes section below).
+- A few small modifications to `ucode_disas.c` and `lookathil.c` in OoT are needed to not use things which have been removed from the GBI (see GBI Changes section below).
+Use the compiler errors to guide you for what to remove;
-  Use the compiler errors to guide you for what to remove; removing them does not affect normal game functionality.
+  these removals do not affect normal game functionality.

-### Recommended Changes
+### Recommended Changes (Non-Lighting)

 - Whenever your code sends camera properties to the RSP (VP matrix, viewport, etc.), also set the camera world position with `SPCameraWorld`.
 This is required for the cull flags system and for Fresnel.
 - Clean up any code using the deprecated, hacky `SPLookAtX` and `SPLookAtY` to use `SPLookAt` instead (only a few lines change).
-- Change your game engine lighting code to support between 0 and 9 directional / point lights, instead of between 1 and 7 (F3DEX2 required at least one, though the GBI would create one light with black color if you set zero).
+- Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer and triangle packing commands.

+### Recommended Changes (Lighting)

 - Change your game engine lighting code to load all lights in one DMA transfer with `SPSetLights`, instead of one-at-a-time with repeated `SPLight` commands.
-  Also, anywhere you are using `SPLight`, use this only for directional / point lights and use `SPAmbient` for ambient lights.
-Directional / point lights are 16 bytes and ambient are 8, and the memory reserved for lights in the microcode is 16*9+8 bytes, so if you have 9 directional / point lights and then use `SPLight` to write the ambient light, it will overflow the buffer by 8 bytes and corrupt memory.
+- Anywhere you are still using `SPLight` after this, use `SPLight` only for directional / point lights and use `SPAmbient` for ambient lights.
+Directional / point lights are 16 bytes and ambient are 8, and the first 8 bytes are the same for both types, so normally it's okay to use `SPLight` instead of `SPAmbient` to write ambient lights too.
+However, the memory space reserved for lights in the microcode is 16*9+8 bytes, so if you have 9 directional / point lights and then use `SPLight` to write the ambient light, it will overflow the buffer by 8 bytes and corrupt memory.
+- Once you have made the above change for `SPAmbient`, increase the maximum number of lights in your engine from 7 to 9.
+- Change your game engine lighting code to set the `type` / `pad1` field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
+Then, enable the microcode build option `CFG_ALWAYS_LIGHTING_POSITIONAL`.
+This will ignore the state of the `G_LIGHTING_POSITIONAL` geometry mode bit in all display lists, meaning both directional and point lights are supported for all display lists (including vanilla), and the light will be identified as directional if `type` == 0 or point if `kc` > 0 (`kc` and `type` are the same byte).
+The reason this is not enabled by default is that `pad1` is normally unused padding, so it can be set to any value in directional lights, and then `G_LIGHTING_POSITIONAL` being cleared means "interpret all lights as directional regardless of that value".
 - Consider setting lights once before rendering a scene and all actors, rather than setting lights before rendering each actor.
 OoT does the latter to emulate point lights in a scene with a directional light recomputed per actor.
-  You can now just send those to the RSP as real point lights.
+  Once you have `CFG_ALWAYS_LIGHTING_POSITIONAL`, you can now just send those to the RSP as real point lights, regardless of whether the display lists are vanilla or new.
-- Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer and triangle packing commands.
-For any display lists which are not feasible to re-export (e.g. vanilla assets), manually add `G_LIGHTING_POSITIONAL` to `SP*GeometryMode` commands to ensure they can receive point lighting.

 ### C GBI Backwards Compatibility with F3DEX2